kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Ryoka needs to go to Teriarch for help.
 Ivolethe foretells of Ryoka's death.
 She still goes.
   - Az'kerash orders his minions to bring him just Ryoka's head.
 Frozen or in stasis.
   - Erin reveals Regrika and Ikriss killed Brunkr.
 A fight breaks out in the Inn.
+- 4.30
+  - Ikriss regroups.
+Az'kerash sends the rest of his minions to Liscor to kill Zel.
+  - Venitra catches Ryoka.
+Ivolethe interferes, breaking the rules.
+Ivolethe falls from the sky and breaks.
+  - Ryoka yells at Teriarch.
+She shouts Az'kerash's name triggering [Word of Death].
+Ryoka dies.

 ## Volume 1